omerfarukz/Core.Localization/README.md

-# Missing localization library for dotnet core
+# Localization library for dotnet core
 Localization library for dotnet core.
 Supports xml, json and any other types like Dictionary<string, string>.

 ## Setup